pfreyp/SC17_Developer_Lab/Setup.md

 sh-4.2#
 ```

-We just compiled an application for F1 reusing a pre-compiled AFI (Amazon FPGA Image).
+So we just compiled and executed an F1 application reusing a pre-compiled AFI (Amazon FPGA Image).

-This concludes the setup and hello_world test section of the Lab.
+This concludes the setup and hello_world execution section of the Lab.